New!

 Measuring marketing effectiveness proves the value in terms of business impact.
 Marketers should use metrics to illustrate the impact on business revenue to better communicate with C-level figures and executives.
 This can be particularly useful when presenting marketing reports to your CEO or board members.

-4 Levels of Marketing Measurement
+4 Levels of marketing measurement

 1. Plan